Azure/azure-ai-personalized-offers/Manual Deployment Guide/README.md

 In this tutorial, all resources will be created in the resource group you just created.
 You can easily access these resources from the resource group overview page, which can be accessed as follows:

 1. Log into the [Azure Management Portal](https://ms.portal.azure.com).
-2. If you pinned the Resource Group when creating it, you will find your resource group here and can click on it to see all of the associated resources.
+    * If you pinned the Resource Group when creating it, you will find your resource group from **Dashboard** and can click on it to see all of the associated resources.
-3. Click the **Resource groups** button.
+2. Click the **Resource groups** button.
-4. Choose the subscription your resource group resides in.
+3. Choose the subscription your resource group resides in.
-5. Search for (or directly select) your resource group from the list of resource groups.
+4. Search for (or directly select) your resource group from the list of resource groups.

 Note that you may need to close the resource description page to add new resources.